floscher/gradle-josm-plugin/docs/GithubReleases.md

     // optional. if different from the project 'version'
     //releaseLabel = "v0.0.5-GA"

-    // optional. if different from 'master'
+    // optional. if different from 'main'
     //targetCommitish="deploy"
 }